-USB OSX Lion installer for the impatient
+USB OSX installer for the impatient

-To make a bootable USB disk with the Mac OS X Lion installer, the guides I found are much too verbose for my taste, and have too many cute screenshots and ads.
+To make a bootable USB disk with the Mac OS X installer, the guides I found are much too verbose for my taste, and have too many cute screenshots and ads.
 Here is a summary for the impatient.

-Applications / Install Mac OS X Lion.app (right-click -> Show Package Contents) / Contents / SharedSupport / InstallESD.dmg
+The installer disk image can be found in Applications / Install Mac OS X Lion.app (right-click -> Show Package Contents) / Contents / SharedSupport / InstallESD.dmg

 - Open InstallESD.dmg.
 You get a "Mac OSX Install ESD" disk on the desktop